-SWMPC staff will monitor and coordinate the selection, funding, and development of the area's federal-aid eligible transportation projects.
-Staff will work with voting MPO members to ensure that federal, state, and local transportation funds are used most strategically and effectively in a manner that furthers the goals of the TwinCATS 2013-2040 Long Range Transportation Plan as well as policies that the MPO committees have agreed to govern the use of the funding.
+SWMPC will monitor and coordinate the selection, funding, and development of the area's federal-aid eligible transportation projects.
+SWMPC will work with voting MPO members to ensure that federal, state, and local transportation funds are used strategically and effectively in a manner that furthers the goals of the NATS 2013-2040 Long Range Transportation Plan as well as policies that the MPO committees have agreed to govern the use of the funding.